tazama-lf/docs/README.md

  - **Moderate** - an investigation alert to a case management systems can be created once the evaluation of all the typologies are complete;
  - **Low** - the transaction will pass without intervention, but the evaluation outcome will be stored for future retrieval.

-The typology score is evaluated against an 'interdiction' threshold to determine if the client system should be instructed to block a transaction 'in flight'.
+The typology score is evaluated against an "interdiction" threshold to determine if the client system should be instructed to block a transaction "in flight".
 The Event Flow rule processor can be configured to override the interdiction outcome for a typology for a specific account or entity.

 Further information on the role of the Typology Processor is available on the [Typology Processing](/Product/typology-processing.md) page.